 Temminck’s Tragopans

-The Temminck’s is one of 5 species of Tragopan pheasant.
-It is a medium sized pheasant which lives at high altitudes in the Eastern Himalayas, Southern Tibet, Myanmar and some surrounding areas.
+The Temminick’s Tragopans is one of 5 species of Tragopan pheasant.
+It is a medium-sized pheasant that lives at high altitudes in the Eastern Himalayas, Southern Tibet, Myanmar, and some surrounding areas.

-Note: The Temminick’s Tragopan Pheasant is common and widespread throughout forests of northern South Asia.
-Its range stretches from northeast India, northwest Vietnam, Tibet and northern provinces of China.
+Note: The Temminick’s Tragopans Pheasant is widespread throughout forests of northern South Asia.
+Its range stretches from northeast India, northwest Vietnam, Tibet, and northern provinces of China.

 Description:

-The Temminck’s Tragopan is a medium-sized, up to 64cm long, stocky red pheasant with white spotted plumage, black bill and pink legs.
+The Temminck’s Tragopans is a medium-sized, up to 64cm long, stocky red pheasant with white spotted plumage, black bill, and pink legs.

-The Temminck’s Tragopan cock is an extremely bright colored bird, mostly a rich shade of orange smothered with whitish ocelli.
+The Temminck’s Tragopans cock is an extremely bright-colored bird, mostly a rich shade of orange smothered with whitish ocelli.

-He has a gorgeous blue face surrounded with black.
-Like all the Tragopans he has an amazing display and is able to inflate a pair of “horns” from his crown and a bib from the throat.
+He has a gorgeous blue face surrounded by black.
+Like all the Tragopans he has an amazing display and can inflate a pair of “horns” from his crown and a bib from the throat.

 The “bib” or lappet is particularly vivid with red and blue markings.